Eva-Zhong/Eva-Zhong.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "A field study of related video recommendations: newest, most similar, or most relevant?"
 collection: publications
 permalink: /publication/2018-10-01-A-field-study-of-related-video-recommendations
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper is about the . is left for future work.'
 date: 2018-09-01
 venue: 'ACM RecSys'
 paperurl: 'https://dl.acm.org/doi/10.1145/3240323.3240395'